iOverlander

 Creating a user persona was essential in grounding my design goals that would meet the needs and expectations of the people I surveyed.

-revampled workflow displaying the map at the beginning
+Revamped workflow displaying the map at the beginning

 The most significant change was the main menu.
 The previous, old design had the user choose between 6 options.
 Not only was this not visually engaging, but the 2 sections "List" and "Check-in" led the user to the same page, but only offered a continuous workflow if they arrived from "Check In".